-The hospital has nine inpatient wards including a private patient ward.
+The hospital has eight inpatient wards including a private patient ward.

 To view visiting information, telephone numbers and other information about the ward, please choose the ward you are interested in from the left-hand menu, or scroll through the full list below.